 - 0.5 tsp salt

 - coarse salt, oil and rosmary for garnish

 - olive oil mixed with some water for garnish

-- Add the warm water to the bowl, add the yeast and brown sugar, and stir until both dissolve.
+Puor warm water into the bowl.
+Add yeast and brown sugar and stir until both dissolve.
 Cover the bowl with a kitchen towel and let stand at room temperature until bubbly, about 10 minutes.

-- Oil a baking tray with 2 tablespoons of oil.
-Dump the dough onto the prepared pan and gently stretch the dough into a rectangle.
-Cover the dough loosely with a kitchen towel and let rise again about 1 hour.
+Grease a baking tray with 2 tablespoons of oil.
+Dump the dough onto the prepared pan and gently stretch the dough into a rectangle using your fingertips (in this way you won’t burst all the air bubbles).
+Cover the dough loosely with a kitchen towel and let rise again about 30 – 45 minutes.

 Dimple the surface of the dough with your fingertips and gently brush the dough with oil mixed with some water, then sprinkle evenly with some coarse salt and rosmary.

 Preheat the oven to 230 °C. Bake until golden about 10 – 15 minutes.